Climate variation drove the evolution of our four basic temperaments.

 While humans were evolving in Africa, the climate cycled from wet to dry and back again, over and over.
 In evolutionary terms, it did so quickly, every 20,000 years.

-- Promiscuity for the forest: Promiscuous mating leads to more children, who can populate a rainy forest ecosystem where food is abundant.
+- Promiscuity was adaptive in the forest.
+Promiscuous mating leads to more children, who can populate a rainy forest ecosystem where food is abundant.

-- Exclusivity for the savannah: Exclusive mating produces fewer children, who won’t overpopulate a dry savannah ecosystem where food is scarce.
+- Exclusivity worked better on the savannah.
+Exclusive mating produces fewer children, who won’t overpopulate a dry savannah ecosystem where food is scarce.

 However our mating genes work, they involve Feminine and Masculine hormones.
-Higher levels of oxytocin increase men’s sexual desire, while higher levels of testosterone increase women’s promiscuity.
-That’s why moderate-testosterone Nymphs are naturally attracted to moderate-oxytocin Satyrs, and minimal-testosterone Muses are instinctively drawn to minimal-oxytocin Centaurs.
+Higher oxytocin levels increase men’s sexual desire, while higher testosterone levels increase women’s promiscuity.
+That’s why moderate-testosterone Nymphs are attracted to moderate-oxytocin Satyrs, and minimal-testosterone Muses are drawn to minimal-oxytocin Centaurs.